jmuzsik/blog/content/it/docker-overview.md

 GUI, browser based console for managing all aspects of Docker deployments.

-Includes administration for your host ndoes running in public clouds.
+Includes administration for your host nodes running in public clouds.

 ##### Docker Hub